CurlyWurly-1/IQ-group-pir-wireless-arduino-TX/README.md

  - CODE LEARNING
    - On the IQ Receiver
      - Power it up.
-If it is for the first time, the led will slowly blink on and off.
+If it is for the first time, the LED will slowly blink on and off.
      - If the LED is on solid, press the Receiver's PROGRAM button for 1-2 seconds until the led starts slowly blinking on and off (Do not press for longer otherwise you will trigger a reset of all codes - See previous section)
    - On the Arduino
      - Power it up - it will start transmitting every 15 seconds.